 “I wanted to take away his pain,” Damato said.
 “I wanted to wave a magic wand and have his life go back to the way it was a year ago.
 Unfortunately, that is not going to happen.”

 Johnny’s mother said a heart transplant would go a long way toward giving her son “his old life back,” but that this year has been a particularly hard one for Johnny.

 Still, she said, her son has taught her and her husband a lot about courage and strength.

 Let Patch save you time.
 Get local stories like this delivered right to your inbox or smartphone everyday with our free newsletter.
 It’s simple and fast: sign-up here.

-It was in October 2011 that Johnny submitted to Patch a letter to the editor in support of his longtime friend, Fort Lee Mayor Mark Sokolich.
+It was in October 2011 that Johnny submitted to Patch in support of his longtime friend, Fort Lee Mayor Mark Sokolich.
 The title of his letter: “Fort Lee Mayor a Man of the People.”

 In it, Johnny wrote that he went to school with the mayor’s son, and that during the time he’d known him, Sokolich “became a very important part of my life.”